PhD in English and American Literature

 - Satisfy PhD language requirement (either advanced competency in one or intermediate competency in two foreign languages)

-By the beginning of the sixth semester
+By the end of the seventh semester

 - Pass PhD Oral Qualifying Exams

-By the end of the third year
+By the end of the fourth year

 - Submit approved Dissertation Prospectus